Fightcade: Design

-Fightcade contains a built-in emulator, "FinalBurn Alpha", which it uses to run supported games.
+Fightcade contains several built-in emulators, which it uses to run supported games.
 GGPO is utilized for online multiplayer play, affording Fightcade the same "rollback" lag mitigation techniques present in GGPO's original client.

-The software client supports a large variety of arcade hardware, including many Capcom boards (CPS-1, CPS-2, CPS-3) and SNK's Neo Geo.
-With the beta release of Fightcade 2.0, Fightcade features preliminary support for the Sega Genesis and TurboGrafx-16.
+The software client supports a large variety of arcade hardware, including many Capcom boards (CPS-1, CPS-2, CPS-3), the Neo Geo and the Sega NAOMI.
+With the release of Fightcade 2.0, Fightcade added support for several home consoles such as the Sega Genesis, TurboGrafx-16, Super NES and Dreamcast.

 Although the software is free, players must acquire and install the ROM files themselves.
 This is done for legal reasons, as while the concept of emulation is perfectly legal, the necessary files are sometimes downloaded without permission from the copyright owner, which is a form of online piracy.
-This is especially true for games that can no longer be purchased brand new at any storefront, as illegally downloading them is sometimes the only feasible way to play them.